Prabhdeep17/Nursing-College-Guide-Chatbot/README.md

 # LiaPlus-AI-Assignment
-This is a conversational flow of chatbot
+This is a conversational flow of chatbot.
+The language it uses: Hinglish